The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Sultan Bolkiah (not to be confused with the current Sultan) was one of Brunei’s most accomplished leaders.
 He led Brunei during its Golden Age, when the Empire extended as far north as Manila and across much of Borneo’s perimeter.
 During his era, Brunei significantly enriched itself and developed some key international relationships in Southeast Asia.
 To read more about Kota Batu, click here.

-*For today’s deals on hotels in Brunei (or any other destination), click here.
+*Agoda.com sells quality, discounted hotel rooms (UP TO $50 OFF!).
+To see today’s deals on hotels in Brunei (or in another destination), click here.

 31) Eat Nasi Katok (Brunei’s National Fast Food)

 Similar to Ambuyat, Nasi Katok has a unique and memorable origin story.
 According to the tale, a traveler arrived in Bandar Seri Begawan during the middle of the night.
 Hungry, he knocked on doors for hours in search of food.
 He had no luck, until one restaurant finally opened its doors to him.
 The owner accepted the traveler but did not have the restaurant’s normal ingredients at his disposal.
 Scrambling to find enough, the owner grabbed what was available to him - rice, chicken and sambal.
 He put together a plate with these ingredients and served it to the traveler.
 Appropriately named, Nasi Katok means “rice knock”.
-Nasi Katok has become Brunei’s national fast food - easy to find and always sold at a low price.
+Nasi Katok has become Brunei’s national fast food - easy to find and always at a low price.
 To read more about Nasi Katok, click here.

 32) Scuba Dive

 Whether you’re a beginner, advanced or technical diver, Brunei is a great place to scuba dive.
-It hasn’t yet hit the radar of popular diving media outlets, probably due to the sheer quality and volume of dive sites in Southeast Asia (particularly Indonesia, Philippines and Thailand).
+It hasn’t yet hit the radar of popular diving media outlets, probably due to the sheer quality and volume of dive sites in Southeast Asia (particularly in Indonesia, Philippines and Thailand).
 There’s a positive to this however, and it’s that Brunei’s best sites have been well-maintained, unlike many others in Southeast Asia.
-You won't have to travel far to dive either - the best sites are accessible as a day trip from Bandar Seri Begawan.
+You won't have to travel far to dive either - the best sites are accessible as a day trip from BSB.

-Brunei is a hotspot for shipwreck diving.
+Brunei is now a hotspot for shipwreck diving.
 The country was a key strategic location for the Imperial Japanese Army during its Southeast Asia occupation of World War II.
-All this military action resulted in multiple shipwrecks just off Brunei’s shore.
-The wrecks have also turned into artificial reefs with thriving marine life.
-If interested in scuba diving in Brunei, consider these tours with Poni Divers.
-Their Fun Dive packages are perfect for complete beginners wanting to learn how to dive, or for certified divers wanting to macro or wreck dive with a reputable company.
-To read more about diving in Brunei, click here.
+All this military action resulted in multiple shipwrecks just off Brunei’s shore, which have become artificial reefs with thriving marine life.

 33) Oil & Gas Discovery Centre